mk-pmb/msspeechsdk_v011_wine_howto/README.md

 1. Set your wine prefix's windows version to Windows 8: run `winecfg` to GUI-configure it, or `winetricks win8` for automatic.

-1. Install version 4.0 or the .NET framework.
+1. Independen of what mono runtime version your Ubuntu has, your wineprefix needs exactly version 4.0 of the .NET framework.
+    Install that.
 (Might take several minutes.)
-    You might need to uninstall Mono first.
+    You might need to uninstall Mono first (run `wine uninstaller`).
     An easy way to do both is to install `winetricks` and `cabextract`, then run `winetricks dotnet40`.
     * Hint for future me: To detect which version of .NET is required,